mattray/mattray-cookbooks/ufw/README.md

 Data Bags
 =========
-If you are using security levels, the `firewall` data bag will contain items that map to role names (eg. the 'apache' role will map to the 'apache' item in the 'firewall' data bag).
+The `firewall` data bag may be used with the `databag` recipe.
+It will contain items that map to role names (eg. the 'apache' role will map to the 'apache' item in the 'firewall' data bag).
 Either roles or recipes may be keys (role[webserver] is 'webserver', recipe[apache2] is 'apache2').
 If you have recipe-specific firewall rules, you will need to replace the '::' with '__' (double underscores) (eg. recipe[apache2::mod_ssl] is 'apache2__mod_ssl' in the data bag item).

-Within the item, there will be a keys corresponding to security levels (ie. 'green', 'red', 'yellow').
-These keys will contain hashes to apply to the `['firewall']['rules']` attribute.
+The items in the data bag will contain a 'rules' array of hashes to apply to the `['firewall']['rules']` attribute.

     % knife data bag create firewall
     % knife data bag from file firewall examples/data_bags/firewall/apache2.json